 “C. Ben Mitchell has written a concise surefooted guide to ethics and moral reasoning from an evangelical perspective that takes both the Scriptures and the history of ethical discussion seriously.
 The text is written with admirable clarity and scholarly competence.
 For Mitchell, the triune God’s divine design for human life is our flourishing as persons who are members of a moral community.
 This short book contributes to that flourishing, and I commend it enthusiastically.”

-Graham A. Cole, Dean and Vice President of Education and Professor of Biblical and Systematic Theology, Trinity Evangelical Divinity School
+Graham A. Cole, Dean, Vice President of Education, and Professor of Biblical and Systematic Theology, Trinity Evangelical Divinity School; author, He Who Gives Life and The God Who Became Human

 “Every beginning student of ethics should rejoice at the publication of this book.
 Mitchell excels at describing our complicated ethical landscape without sacrificing depth or accuracy.
 I wish this introduction had been available when I was an undergraduate!”